2015-2016 Tennessee Academic WorldQuest Champions – Martin Luther King, Jr., Magnet HS, Nashville, TN

 Aside from allowing your team to prove that they are the most knowledgeable students in their school, their state, or their nation, they have the opportunity to win a trip to Washington, DC to compete in the National Academic WorldQuest contest.
 The Tennessee World Affairs Council will sponsor the Tennessee Championship WorldQuest team in Washington including transportation and lodging.
 The Council will also set up visits to Washington sites and organizations dealing in foreign affairs, such as embassies, think tanks and so forth depending on availability.
-[In the past these visits have included meeting with US Senators and Congressmen from Tennessee, the Embassies of the Czech Republic and Kazakhstan, the World Bank, the Center for Strategic and International Studies, and other centers of interest for global affairs “junkies.”
+[In the past these visits have included meeting with US Senators and Congressmen from Tennessee, foreign embassies, the World Bank, the Center for Strategic and International Studies, and other centers of interest for global affairs enthusiasts.

 Sounds great!
 What do I need to do to sign up?

-Fill out the registration form and mail it to the Tennessee World Affairs Council with a check or money order for the registration fee of $50.
-The deadline to pledge/register a team is Friday, January 18, 2013.
-Registration forms must be postmarked by the deadline date.
-All teams will receive a confirmation email.
-If you do not receive confirmation by February 1, 2013 contact the Council.
+Fill out the registration form and mail it to the Tennessee World Affairs Council with a check or money order for the registration fee of $80.
+Team registration forms must be in the hands of the TN WAC by February 1, 2016.
+All teams will be sent a confirmation email as soon as their registration form and payment are received.
+If you do not receive confirmation by February 2, 2016 contact the Council.
 [LINK TO REGISTRATION FORM]

 Send registration and payment to: